 The development of REST has made APIs quite accessible while also bringing out their true power and potential.
 With a resource-oriented architecture, REST APIs are simple to develop and as easily cacheable.
 And over the years, RESTful APIs have also started other crucial trends, such as microservice-based architecture and cloud computing.
 Therefore, it is no wonder that REST API developers are in demand in the current times given how they provide a competitive edge to companies that use RESTful services.
 If you aspire to work in the area of REST API development, here are some of the most common REST API interview questions that will prepare you for interviews at various companies.

-Top REST API Interview Questions and Answers
+Top REST API Interview Questions and Answers for 2024

 1. What is REST?